edgedb/easy-edgedb/chapter9/index.md

 };
 ```

-And since we have a lot of `Crewman` objects already inserted, we can easily use the `update` and `set` syntax on all of them if we assume they all died at the same time (or if we don't care about being super precise).
+But since we have a lot of `Crewman` objects already inserted, we can easily use the `update` and `set` syntax on all of them if we assume they all died at the same time (or if we don't care about being super precise).
+We'll do that in a second.

-Since `cal::local_date` has a pretty simple YYYYMMDD format, the easiest way to use it in an insert would be just casting from a string:
+By the way, `cal::local_date` has a pretty simple YYYYMMDD format so casting from a string is pretty easy too:

 ```edgeql
 select <cal::local_date>'1893-07-08';
 ```

-But we imagined before that we had a function that gives separate numbers to put into a function, so we will continue to use that method.
+But we imagined before that our dates and datetimes are being generated from a source that gives us individual numbers instead of strings, so we will continue to use that method.

-Now we update the `Crewman` objects and give them all the same date to keep things simple:
+Now we can update the `Crewman` objects.
+We'll give them all the same date to keep things simple:

 ```edgeql
 update Crewman